dinane/self/README.md

 I will not take notes unless I assign myself something to do.
 Your 1:1 is *yours*.
 It's up to you to take notes if you want them.

 #### If I am your direct manager
 I will schedule 1:1 meetings with you at least weekly.
 I will always start by asking how you're doing.
 I expect that you will bring at least one topic for us to discuss to your 1:1.
 If your topic or topics take up the entire time, I may schedule additional time for topics coming from me.
-We can work together to decide whether one longer weekly session or two shorter ones works better.
+We can work together to decide on timing that works for you.

 #### If I am your manager's manager and you are a team lead
 I will schedule 1:1 meetings with you at least monthly.
 I will always start by asking how you're doing.
 I expect that you will bring at least one topic for us to discuss to your 1:1.
 If your topic or topics take up the entire time, I may schedule additional time for topics coming from me.

 #### If you are an engineer on one of my teams
 I will schedule 1:1 meetings with you at your request.
 I am open to chatting any time you want.
 This time is for you.
-I'm happy to talk about anything that interests you, from your own work to your team to your manager to things happening across the company.
+I'm happy to talk about anything that interests you: your own work, your team, your manager, or things happening across the company.
 I also host open office hours from time to time and will post about them in slack.

 ### Goals
 I will happily and regularly discuss personal growth goals with you verbally.
 For these conversations I will take notes, but I will not turn them into a formal document for you.
 It is up to you to own your goals and document them in ways that help you keep track.

 ### Reviews
-When we revisit your goals at formal review time I will come with my notes and some prepared thoughts on how you're doing against the goals as I understood them.
+When we revisit your goals at formal review time I will come with prepared thoughts on how you're doing against the goals as I understood them.
 I expect you to come with your version of the same.
-I will also do extensive 360 feedback for you against your level and role and will bring that information in a digestable format for you.
+I will also do extensive 360 feedback for you against your level and role.
+I will compile that feedback for you to digest.

 Formal reviews should not be surprising: we should have discussed everything continuously.
 I strive to make formal review time very boring by having all of our 1:1s be valuable.